amalone341/amalone341.github.io/_posts/2025-10-04-Thinking-About-Time-To-X-Metrics.md

 If we find detection gaps in the environment the hope is we can add new alerting to help close it.
 Take a new initial access technique like those one note files that got popular a few years back.
 Someone falls for it and two weeks later a malware alert pops up.
 As an after action we add a detection to catch those one note files moving forward.

-If it took us two weeks to notice the first time, the second will be instant. **This is the problem with “mean time” to anything.
-Mean or arithmetic averages can make good performance and terrible performance net out as “not bad” and numbers can hide a worse, or a better, story than is really happening.** Averaging these two TTD to one week isn’t the correct story.
-We’ve improved our posture and gotten better!
+If it took us two weeks to notice the first time, the second will be instant.
+This is the problem with “mean time” to anything.
+Mean or arithmetic averages can make good performance and terrible performance net out as “not bad” and numbers can hide a worse, or a better, story than is really happening.
+Averaging these two cases would be burrying the lead.
+We’ve actually improved our posture and gotten better!

 Because of this, metrics like number of new detections, ATT&CK coverage, and number of blocked cases are a much better indicator of how we’re doing at detecting threats.

 Moral of the story?
-Yes TTD exists but it's a silly metric measuring way too many things.
+Yes TTD exists, but it's a silly metric measuring way too many things.
 Properly defined metrics should only be measuring one thing.
-So to get to the bottom of  “are we getting better at detecting?” we need more than one metric.
+So to get to the bottom of  “are we getting better at detecting?” we need more than one metric and metrics that aren't time related.

 ## Putting It All Together